abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 Finally, when there are no more trivial cases, we go through the puzzle's cells that have 2 or more candidates and make "photocopies" of the puzzle with each candidate as a test, returning the solution of that recursive call if it wasn't a failure.

-Cells that have 2 decisions are tried first, then the decision counter(`h`) is incremented until 8 is reached.
+Cells that have 2 decisions are tried first, then the decision counter,`h`, is incremented until 8 is reached.
 At this point it's not even a reasonable sudoku puzzle since it's fairly unlikely that it could be solvable without the aid of a computer program.

 ![Completed Sudoku Puzzle][completed-sudoku-puzzle]